thedynamiclinker/sudocode/bin/babel.md

 0: So the L||D said "Go to"

-1: o_O
+1: Uh oh...

 ![[babel-story-06.jpg]]

+0: "Go to"

+1: Harmful incoming.

 0: "Let us go down."

 1: _Us?_

-0: And confuse the people.
+0: "And confuse the people."

 1: Why?